Flying Blue status match for US residents

 • Earn 7 Miles for each Euro spent

-Either match could be useful even for someone who primarily flies on Delta because the SkyTeam benefits would mean that you’d qualify for an extra checked bag on SkyTeam flights and as a Gold member you’ll additionally get access to SkyTeam lounges (with a guest!) and SkyPriority throughout the airport.
+Either match could be useful even for someone who primarily flies on Delta because the SkyTeam benefits would mean that you’d qualify for an extra checked bag on SkyTeam flights, and as a Gold member, you’ll additionally get access to SkyTeam lounges and SkyPriority throughout the airport.

-I’m mildly interested in the match to Gold as a way to match onward to another program in the future, but I’m not sure I want to invest $299 in Flying Blue Gold status right now.
+I am interested in the match to Gold as a way to match onward to another program in the future, but I’m not sure I want to invest $199 in Flying Blue Gold status right now.
 We’ll see.

-Keep in mind that this match opportunity may close at any time, so if you’re interested you may want to consider applying sooner rather than later.
+Keep in mind that this match opportunity may close at any time, so if you’re interested, consider applying sooner rather than later.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.